 So, what’s the answer?
 You can’t get rid of the ‘reviews and ratings’ digital culture that exists today, and you can’t always prevent an upset traveler from taking their complaints to third parties.
 But, there are still steps you can take to protect your brand’s high standards and customer service reputation from customer complaints and the glaring exposure that can come with them.

 1. Who’s on your team?

 If you run a business in the hospitality industry, you need a customer relations team.
 This is the first step to proper risk management.
 Let’s use the example of a hotel.
-It’s not enough to have a front desk staff trained to check in guests and answer their questions.
+It’s not enough to have a front desk staff trained to check-in guests and answer their questions.
 You also need to have a dedicated team that understands how to deal with third parties should an issue arise, and get complaints resolved (quickly).
 This team should act as a communication bridge between travelers and third parties, mediating and de-escalating any hostile situations.

 If you have a global business, it’s really important you have a team like this in each of your locations, as cultural norms differ from place to place.
 Whoever is interacting with third parties should have deep insight into policies and regulations, and should also have enough autonomy to try to fix customer issues before they get out of hand.
-If you don’t have a team in place for this type of next level complaint resolution, you might want to consider outsourcing it to a qualified BPO partner like Conectys who can help you remedy complaints and shield you from fallout.
+If you don’t have a team in place for this type of next-level complaint resolution, you might want to consider outsourcing it to a qualified BPO partner like Conectys who can help you remedy complaints and shield you from the fallout.